Visa Section Opening Hours:

 - You are required to obtain a visa when going to Thailand for business, conference, research, study etc., or when you are planning to stay for more than 30 days for tourism.

 - For Swedish passport and others, 49 countries who are on the TOURIST VISA EXEMPTION can stay in Thailand without a visa up to 30 days(when you arrive by airplane), with proof of departure from Thailand within 30 days.
-If you enter Thailand at the immigration checkpoints which border neighboring counties (by land or sea), you will be allowed to stay for 30 days but you are only allowed to enter 2 times per calendar year this way.
+If you enter Thailand at the immigration checkpoints which border neighboring counties (by land or sea), you will be allowed to stay for 30 days but you are only allowed to enter 2 times per the calendar year this way.

 1. Generally, a foreign citizen who wishes to enter the Kingdom of Thailand is required to obtain a visa from a Royal Thai Embassy or Royal Thai Consulate-General.
 However, nations of certain countries do not require a visa if they meet visa exemption requirements as follow: